wix-incubator/wix-code-docs/wix-bookings-v2/wix-bookings-v2/ExternalCalendar/guides/Introduction.md

 It’s important to note the following points before starting to code:

 + External calendar providers have different requirements for authentication.
-Use [List Providers](https://dev.wix.com/api/rest/wix-bookings/external-calendars-v2/list-providers) to find out whether to connect with a provider using [Connect By OAuth](https://dev.wix.com/api/rest/wix-bookings/external-calendars-v2/connect-by-o-auth) or [Connect By Credentials](https://dev.wix.com/api/rest/wix-bookings/external-calendars-v2/connect-by-credentials).
+Use [list Providers()](#listProviders) to find out whether to connect with a provider using [Connect By OAuth](https://dev.wix.com/api/rest/wix-bookings/external-calendars-v2/connect-by-o-auth) or [Connect By Credentials()](#connectByCredentials).
 + A connection’s `syncConfig` property contains settings for the external calendar connection, including whether importing and/or exporting of calendar events is enabled.

 ## Terminology